AdobeDocs/experience-manager-65.en/help/assets/video-renditions.md

 ---
 # Video renditions {#video-renditions}

-Adobe Experience Manager (AEM) Assets generates video renditions for video assets of various formats including OGG, FLV, and so on.
+Adobe Experience Manager Assets generates video renditions for video assets of various formats including OGG, FLV, and so on.

-AEM Assets supports static and dynamic renditions (DM-encoded renditions) for media assets.
+Experience Manager Assets supports static and dynamic renditions (DM-encoded renditions) for media assets.

 Static renditions are generated natively using FFMPEG (installed and available on the system path) and stored in the content repository.

 The DM-encoded renditions are stored in the proxy server and served at runtime.

-AEM assets provide playback support for these renditions on the client side.
+Experience Manager Assets provide playback support for these renditions on the client side.

-To view the renditions of a particular video asset, open its asset page, and tap the Global Navigation icon.
+To view the renditions of a particular video asset, open its asset page, and select the Global Navigation icon.
 Then, choose **[!UICONTROL Renditions]** from the list.

 ![chlimage_1-478](assets/chlimage_1-478.png)

-The list of video renditions are displayed in the **[!UICONTROL Renditions]** panel.
+The list of video renditions is displayed in the **[!UICONTROL Renditions]** panel.

 ![chlimage_1-479](assets/chlimage_1-479.png)